Tessa Thompson: 2020–present

-Chris Hemsworth with Thompson at the San Diego Comic Con in 2019.
+Chris Hemsworth with Thompson at San Diego Comic Con in 2019.

 Thompson co-produced and voiced the lead role in the mystery sci-fi podcast series The Left Right Game, which was released in 2020.
 The audio drama series featured Thompson as a journalist who follows a story about a group of paranormal adventurers.
 Amazon Studios secured the screen rights to the series, with Thompson executive producing.
 That same year, she starred as the title character in the Amazon Prime Video romantic drama film Sylvie's Love (2020), which premiered at the Sundance Film Festival.
 Benjamin Lee of The Guardian praised Thompson writing, "[She] is on fine form here, managing to replicate the charm and style of a 50s matinee lead without her performance ever feeling like an overstudied bit.
 She radiates on screen, effortlessly switching from funny to vulnerable to feisty when required, the work of an actor in complete command of herself and her surroundings".
 For her performance she was nominated for the Critics' Choice Television Award for Best Actress in a Movie/Miniseries.
 She also served as the film's executive producer earning a nomination for the Primetime Emmy Award for Outstanding Television Movie.

 Imogen Poots, Thompson, and Nina Hoss at the premiere of Hedda at TIFF in 2025.

 The following year she starred in Rebecca Hall's directorial debut film, the Netflix film Passing (2021), a drama set during the Harlem Renaissance.
 The film was adapted from the 1929 novel of the same name by Nella Larsen.
 Thompson played a light skinned black woman who reunites with a childhood friend Clare played by Ruth Negga.
 The film premiered at the Sundance Film Festival where it received positive reviews with David Rooney of The Hollywood Reporter praising Thompson citing her as having given an "unshowy, beautifully internalized performance".
 She was nominated for the BAFTA Award for Best Actress in a Leading Role.
 In January 2021, it was reported that her production company had signed a first look deal at HBO and would executive produce adaptations of two novels, Who Fears Death and The Secret Lives of Church Ladies.